What Is Earnings Per Share & How to Calculate It

-What is earnings per share?
-It’s a ratio arrived at by taking a company’s quarterly or annual net income and dividing it by the number of its outstanding shares of stock.
+• EPS is calculated by dividing a company’s net income by the number of outstanding shares of stock.

 Publicly traded companies must, by law, report their earnings quarterly and annually.
 Earnings represent the net income a company generates (after taxes and after expenses are deducted), along with an estimate of what profits or losses can be expected going forward.